juliasalabayo/adversarial_noise/README.md

 * `image_range`: Range for image clamping.
 Default is [0, 1]

 ## TO DO
-* Iterate adversarial conversion until the image is successfully classified as the desired target.
+* The current code transforms an image and increases the confidence to be classified as the target category but the confidence is still low.
+Iterate adversarial conversion until the image is successfully classified as the desired target.
-* Assess performance with a wider range of images and target categories, considering training, validation, and testing datasets
+* A small sample of images was tested.
+Assess performance with a wider range of images (e.g. CIFAR10, MNIST datasets) and target categories, considering training, validation, and testing datasets.
 * Do hyperparameter fine tuning.
 Different parameters, including epsilon, image size, image range for clamping, require exploration to opitmise performance.
 * Make other classifying models available e.g. other torchvision models.
 * Explore different loss functions to generate noise (currently only used cross_entropy).
-* Add safegurards to make sure the noise remains imperceptible.
+* Add safeguards to make sure the noise remains imperceptible.
 * Add unit and end to end tests to increase testing coverage and robustness against edge cases.
-* Include thorough project description e.g. details on rationale and overview.
+* Improve documentation with thorough project description e.g. details on rationale and overview.
-* Review refactoring and package for its distribution.
+* Review refactoring and package for distribution.